 We are interested in all historical information (photos, memories, documents) relating to life in Irstead, to borrow or copy, in order that we may then use the information in displays or keep in our archives, so please use the email contact on this page to get in touch.

-Neatishead Primary School (in the next village) have written a guide to our church especially for children and their families - see our photo album on this website.
-Do come along, follow the trail and take the booklet home to remind you of your visit.
+Neatishead Primary School (in the next village) have written a guide to our church especially for children and their families.
+Follow the trail and take the booklet home to remind you of your visit.

 St Michael's is part of the local Dragon Trail which includes St Benedict's Church at Horning, St Catherine's Church at Ludham and St Benet's Abbey.
-Pick up a leaflet in the church or click on the link right of the page.
+Pick up a leaflet in the church or click on the link left of this page for details.

-The NIB, our Parish Magazine, available to download, see under "News".
+The NIB, our Parish Magazine, available to download, see left.
 Find out about local events in Irstead, Neatishead and Barton Turf and the other villages in our Benefice.